Chintimini Kennel Club, Corvallis Oregon

 For CAT and FastCATs, each event is a single run.
 Entry to all of our CAT and FastCAT events is through on-line entry forms.
 The on-line form will let you enter all events of the weekend with one form.
 A seperate form must be completed for each dog being entered.
 Juniors should bring copies of the Junior Handler's Certificate for us to send to AKC with results.

-2024 Corresponding Tentative Dates for CATS and Fast-CATS
+2024 Dates for CATS and Fast-CATS

 September 14 and 15, Four All Breed Coursing Ability Tests (CATS).
-Location TBA

 Volunteers Welcome: